LapisPhoenix/WelcomeToPython/welcomeToPython.md

 Now **you** try it!
 Create different strings, see what you can make!

 # Bools & If Statements
-A bool, or boolean is a like a yes or no question, but instead of saying yes or no we say `True` or `False`.
-This is used in conditionals, like if `xyz` then do `abc`.
+A bool, or boolean is like a yes or no question, but instead of saying yes or no we say `True` or `False`.
+This is used in conditionals, like: "if `xyz` then do `abc`".
 Booleans are used in `if-statments`.
 If statements are used to check if a condition is true.
 Here is one in action:

 ```python
 is_16 = False